St. Louis Hail Damage Roof Repair

 Should I file an insurance claim for hail damage in St. Louis?

-It depends on severity and your deductible.
-If damage warrants full replacement or major repair, claiming usually makes sense since your out-of-pocket cost is typically just your deductible.
-For minor cosmetic damage that doesn't affect roof function, claiming may not be worth the potential premium impact.
-We'll walk through the math with you before you file.
+It depends on severity, deductible, and policy terms.
+If damage warrants full replacement or major repair, it may be worth discussing with your carrier.
+For minor cosmetic damage that doesn't affect roof function, filing may not be worth the potential premium impact.
+We'll document conditions and walk through repair math with you before you decide.

 How long do I have to file a hail damage claim in Missouri?